Thursday, October 24, 2024

 Please let me know if you think I'm wrong about any of those checks and crosses (ticks and Xs if you prefer).

-According to classic criminology theory, the right conditions for exploitation of an information system, such as an AI, are as follows:
+According to routine activity theory in criminology, the right conditions for exploitation of an information system, such as an AI, are as follows:

 • a motivated offender,